RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/stop3.png

-**Note**: If any failed provisioned product in my products panel we can't do actions on the project.Initially we need to terminate that product.
+**Note**: If any failed provisioned product in my products panel we can't do actions on the project.
+Initially we need to terminate that product.

 Budget Management